Clinical study on the

 Treatment

-Participants are divided into two treatment groups.
+The participants are divided into two treatment groups.

 Time required

-Study duration per patient:in: 11-14 weeks.
+Study duration per patient: 11-14 weeks

 Aim of the study

-Several studies have shown that treatment of EoE with budesonide, a glucocorticoid ("cortisone"), improves clinical symptoms and decreases inflammation.
-The current recommended dose is one 1 mg tablet taken twice daily for a period of 6-12 weeks.
-This study is designed to determine whether treatment of an EoE with daily administration of a 2 mg tablet is similarly safe and effective.
+Several studies have shown that treating EoE with budesonide, a glucocorticoid ("cortisone"), improves clinical symptoms and reduces inflammation.
+The currently recommended dose is one 1mg tablet taken twice a day for 6-12 weeks.

-Participants are divided into two treatment groups.
+The participants are divided into two treatment groups.

-Study duration per patient:in: 11-14 weeks.
+Study duration per patient: 11-14 weeks

-Several studies have shown that treatment of EoE with budesonide, a glucocorticoid ("cortisone"), improves clinical symptoms and decreases inflammation.
-The current recommended dose is one 1 mg tablet taken twice daily for a period of 6-12 weeks.
-This study is designed to determine whether treatment of an EoE with daily administration of a 2 mg tablet is similarly safe and effective.
+Several studies have shown that treating EoE with budesonide, a glucocorticoid ("cortisone"), improves clinical symptoms and reduces inflammation.
+The currently recommended dose is one 1mg tablet taken twice a day for 6-12 weeks.

 Clinical study: Eosinophilic esophagitis